RedHat-UX/red-hat-design-system/docs/foundations/index.md

 </style>

 <section>

-  <h2>Overview</h2>
+  ## Overview

-  <p>Foundations are the visual and structural elements of our design system.
+  Foundations are the visual and structural elements of our design system.
 Foundations were created as the building blocks of all user interface elements.
-Foundations should be used as blueprints that all components and layouts are created from.</p>
+Foundations should be used as blueprints that all components and layouts are created from.

   <div id="grid">
     <rh-card>